manell0/couronne/README.md

    - Log In, log out and register

 - ### Start Page (Home):
-   - Couronne logo in top left goes to the start page.
+   - At the top left of the page is a drop-down button that provides different information depending on the user (Logged in or not logged in).
+And disappears to appear after the user registered 3 played matches.
+      - Page information and a video showing a match of the game couronne.

    - The home page is divided into two columns, the left one is for news and gadgets.
+    - Launches shows some new (fictitious) products (modal).
+    - Ghost of the Month is linked to the couronne info page for further information
-The right for the league top 5.
+   - The right for the league top 5.
+      - Shows the 5 highest ranked players in the league.
+      An  info icon with hover effect for league information.
+All names in the list have hover effect for more info.
+      - At the bottom a button that goes to the page register match (must be logged in).

 - ### Leader Board:
   - All Players page is a table with all registered players, sorted by highest ranking/rating score.
+   - All names have a hover effect to show which club the user belongs to.

   - Your Club Result page is a table of all registered players, who have updated their Venue/Club with the same club as yourself, sorted by highest ranking/rating score.
+      - Different information depending on which user is logged in (Admin, whether a member of a club or not a member of any club).
+      - At the bottom a horizontal list of all registered clubs.

 - ### About:
    - About & Info page has a navigation button at the top for easier navigation on the page which is quite long.
 The page contains things like, events, explanation of the ranking system, cheating, FAQ, about us, terms and a little curiosity.

    - Contact Us page where you can contact Couronne.
+      - Verification emails to the user and to couronne (svante.magnell@gmail.com) are sent.

 - ### Rules & Story:
    - The page is divided into two columns, the left one is for Rules and the right for Story.

 - ### Donate:
-   - The donate page is a page with an information drop-down button at the top left.
+   - The donate page is a page with an information drop-down button at the top left for information.
 As well as a section where you can donate $ 10 to Couronne.
 The rest is handled by Stripe! ..

-- ### Reg Match:
+- ### Reg Match (Must be logged in):
+   - At the top left of the page is a drop-down button that provides different information depending on the user (Logged in or Admin).
+And disappears to appear after the user registered 3 played matches.
    - is a page where you register played matches.
 After registration, you will end up on a verification page for information.

 - ### My Profile (Klick on the user icon in top right):
-   - Here you can see, update and delete your profile.
+   - Here you can create, read, update and delete (CRUD) your profile.

 - ### 404 page (404.html):
   - 404 has a simple text with a link back to the index.